...

 Rhonda Spain

-The town of Ronda, Spain, also known as the “City of Dreams,” is a small yet vibrant city with a fascinating history that dates back to the Neolithic Age.
+The town of Ronda, Spain, also known as the “City of Dreams,” is a small yet vibrant city with a rich history dating back to the Neolithic Age.
 Established in the 9th century BC, it is said that those who arrived here never wanted to leave.
-The first inhabitants of Ronda were primitive people, followed by the Romans, and then the Moors.
+The first inhabitants of Ronda were prehistoric peoples, followed by the Romans and the Moors.
 After conquering the town, the Crusaders drove out the Moors in the 15th century.
-Ronda, Spain, bears markings from all these various inhabitants over the years.
+Ronda, Spain, bears the marks of its various inhabitants over the years.
 It is truly a step back in time.
 Its beguiling white houses and buildings, Roman and Moorish Antiquities, and impressive architectural wonders such as the Puente Nuevo bridge will undoubtedly capture your heart.

 An Illustrious Bullfighting History